 Joshua Bell didn’t stop playing because the station ignored him.
 The music was worth making regardless of who paused to hear it.
 Our work can carry that same independence.

-So keep going.
-Build on the platforms that can serve us, but don’t mistake them for our purpose.
+So, we keep going.
+We continue to build on the platforms that can serve us, but let’s not mistake them for our purpose.
 Watch the numbers without worshipping them.
 And when discouragement comes, return to the simple, unshakable reason we create at all.

 Bruce Paullin